 In Gecko class, we believe that respect and kindness are key.
 Looking after the classroom and each other is very important to us as it allows us to keep a welcoming and tidy classroom.

 We want everyone in our class to be safe and happy, and we will achieve this by looking after one another and following the school values.

 The children in Year 3 and 4 enjoy the opportunity to work with new children outside their usual year group.
-This not only enables them to develop new friendships across the school, but also allows them to gain new skills as they collaborate with children of a different age.
+This not only enables them to develop new friendships across the school, but also gain new skills as they collaborate with children of a different age.

 During the year we aim to offer the children a broad range of experiences, both in and out of school, and develop their independence and responsibility for their own learning.
 This is vitally important as they prepare to move into upper key stage 2.

 Mr O'Dowd - Class Teacher (Geckos)

 Miss Taylor - Class Teacher (Iguanas)

 Mrs Simmons/Mrs Cook/Nicky Compton - PPA cover

 Mr Bagge - ICT